-Shelter Hours: During the Shelter in Place order no visitors are allowed at Pets Lifeline to minimize the possibility of community spread of COVID-19.
+Shelter Hours: Pets Lifeline is not open to general visitors to minimize the possibility of community spread of COVID-19.
 Meow Manor, our offsite location in the Marketplace Shopping Center, is closed until further notice.

 Volunteering and Fostering: At this time, we do not need additional volunteer or foster support.
 On-site volunteer activity has been suspended to protect the health of our volunteers and community.
 We welcome new volunteer and foster applications through our website, and will resume orientation sessions and training when it is safe to do so.

 Free Pet Food Pantry: If you are in need of cat or dog food, we are distributing pet food via Food For All home deliveries.
 You may contact Michael at 996-4577 ext 104 or email him.

 Local veterinarians are still open and seeing clients.
 Many are booked several weeks out, so expect a waiting period and exercise patience with obtaining appointments.
 Most vets are having clients call from the parking lot upon arrival to check-in.

 Contact your veterinarian directly to receive their latest service updates:

 Valley of the Moon Vet Hospital (707) 939-9957